bn-l/blog/content/posts/Pythons-import-system.md

 - I ran: `python.exe C:\Users\me\Desktop\mypackage\main.py` and when you do this <mark>python adds the current folder</mark> to the lookup path list.

-- So: `C:\Users\me\Desktop\mypackage\` is also a location where python will search for absolute imports I specify by prepending that path.
-All python files and subfolders of this path are now available for import.
+- So: `C:\Users\me\Desktop\mypackage\` was added and all python files and subfolders in that folder are now available for import.

 **However if I run a file in a subfolder:**
 `python.exe C:\Users\me\Desktop\mypackage\subfolder1\module1.py.py`